PujaDarshanaM/Prediction-Tool-for-Dental-Non-Carious-Lesions/README.md

 ## 💡 Key Takeaways

-- This predictive tool can reduce experimental test load by over **50%**
-- Helps researchers focus on high-risk combinations early on and avoid tedious lab experiments
+- This predictive tool can reduce experimental test load and helps researchers focus on high-risk combinations early on to avoid tedious lab experiments
-- Contributes to cost-efficient and data-driven abrasivity research, could lead to the development of a Clinical decision support tool to track these insidious lesions.
+- Contributes to cost-efficient and data-driven abrasivity research, which could lead to the development of a Clinical decision support tool to track these insidious lesions.

 ---